 In the event, that the bidder or their partner announces they have a Pair, their bid is reduced by four, as long as their bid remains above the 15-point minimum.
 However, if the other partner has the Pair it increases the bid by 4, as long as it doesn’t exceed 28.

 After all 8 tricks have been taken, the partnerships total the value of the cards they have won.
 The winners of the last trick add an additional point to their total.
 If the bidding partnership fulfilled their contract by taking the required number of tricks they win a single game point.
 If not, they lose a game point.
 The other set of partners’ scores remains constant.

 The red and black sixes are used for keeping score.
 The red six (nali or red chaka) displays the positive score, deeding on the number of pips revealed.
 The black six (kala or black chaka) displays the negative score with the number of pips it has revealed.
 At the start, each partnership has no pips showing.
 Pips are revealed as players lose or gain points.
-The game can end in one of two ways: one team has +6 points or one teams has -6 points.
+The game can end in one of two ways: one team has +6 points or one team has -6 points.

 To win Twenty-Nine players need their team to reach +6, or the opposing team to reach -6.

 The name of the game comes from the number of points, although there are only 28 points to win in the game.
 In some variations, that are no longer very common, an additional point for the last trick is given.
 Although this ruling is no longer used in common play the naming stuck.

 What happens if you cannot follow suit.

 The game is played so that players, except the bidder, do not know what the trump suit is at the start of the game.
 If a player is unable to follow suit and it is the first time this has occurred the player must ask the bidder what the trump suit is, or if it is the bidder the trump suit must be declared.
 When a player cannot follow suit they may choose to play a trump but are not required to.
 If they wish not to play a trump or are unable to they may play any card.